Does depression lead to poor eating habits or do poor eating habits lead to depression?

 Why do scientists say that stress is a key risk factor for irritable bowel syndrome (IBS)?

-Is it really ridiculous to suggest that a healthy diet can relieve the symptoms of poor mental health?
+Can a healthy diet help relieve the symptoms of poor mental health?

 In 1910 Dr George Porter Phillips was the first modern doctor to discover the link between healthy gut bacteria and mood.